dart-archive/www.dartlang.org/src/site/docs/tutorials/put-text/index.markdown

 ![HTML Paragraph Tag](images/html-paragraph.png)

-This creates a paragraph element with an _attribute_ and a _property_.
+This defines a paragraph element with an _attribute_ and a _property_.
 Here, `ID` is the identifier of the element and should be unique.